-The majority of USA Physicians Group clinics are now located in the new Judith Susan and Samuel Joseph Strada Patient Care Center, located across from USA Children's & Women's Hospital.
-The Center contains 153 patient exam rooms, 16 nurses stations and seven educational conference rooms.
-The 133,000-square-foot building houses clinics for family medicine, pediatrics, neurosciences, surgical specialties, obstetrics and gynecology, orthopaedics and therapy services, as well as a breast and mammography center.
+Many of USA Health's physician clinics are now located in the Strada Patient Care Center, located across from Children's & Women's Hospital.
+It contains 153 patient exam rooms, 16 nurses stations and seven educational conference rooms.
+The 133,000-square-foot building houses clinics for family medicine, pediatrics, neurosciences, surgical specialties, obstetrics and gynecology, orthopaedic surgery and therapy services, as well as a breast and mammography center.